 A company is just that.
 A business where people work.
 You may already have a good working relationship with a company and its contacts, or you may be pursuing a Company for business.

 A contact is a person that works at a company.
-This person may be part of a sales project or prospecting campaign, or maybe be just a contact in the CRM database currently not related to anything.
+This person may be part of a Prospect, Sales Project, Account Growth Project, or maybe be just a contact in the CRM database currently not related to anything other than a Company.

-A custom field is a place which holds data that your administrator has created specifically for use by your organisation.
-It can be in the form of a multi-select list, single-select list, text box, numeric field or date field.
+A custom field is a place that holds data that your administrator has created specifically for use by your organization.
+It can be in the form of a multi-select list, single-select list, text box, numeric field, or date field.

 Goals settings mean setting up and allocating achievable goals in Membrain for yourself and for your teams, as well as applying other key metrics that will help focus and motivate everyone to monitor your progress while working towards these targets.

 - Horizontal axis = Value - The Accounts to the right are the ones you've sold to most to